bolabaden/warp-nat-routing/README.md

 ## 🎯 Problem Solved

-Traditional WARP Docker setups typically use SOCKS5 proxy on port 1080, which has limitations:
+Traditional WARP setups typically use SOCKS5 proxy on port 1080, which has limitations:

 - **Split tunneling is nearly impossible** when WARP is installed on the host
 - **Complex routing configuration** required for selective traffic routing